iotaledger/hornet/documentation/docs/post_installation/managing_a_node.md

 ## Spammer
 Hornet integrates a lightweight spamming plugin that spams the network with messages.
 The IOTA network is based on a Directed Acyclic Graph.
 So, new incoming messages are connected to previous messages (tips).
 It is healthy for the network to maintain some level of message rate.

 The Spammer plugin allows your node to send several data messages at regular intervals.
-You can set the interval with the `mpsRateLimit` key, which is the number of messages per second (TPS) that the plugin should try to send.
+You can set the interval with the `bpsRateLimit` key, which is the number of messages per second (TPS) that the plugin should try to send.

-For example, value `"mpsRateLimit": 0.1` would mean to send 1 message every 10 seconds.
+For example, value `"bpsRateLimit": 0.1` would mean to send 1 message every 10 seconds.

 You can change the default configuration by enabling this plugin since it is usually disabled.